RosaleeKnight/study-notes/profile-glossary.md

 # Interactive Computing Platform
 ## Jupyter Notebook
+Open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.

 # NoSQL Database
 ## MongoDB
+A document-oriented NoSQL database used for high volume data storage.
 # Relational Database Management System
 ## Microsoft SQL Server
+Relational database management system and is scalable data platform developed by Microsoft that supports various business intelligence, analytics, and transaction processing applications in corporate IT environments.
 ## MySQL
+Open-source relational database management system based on SQL.
 ## PostgreSQL
+Open-source relational database management system emphasizing extensibility and SQL compliance.

 # Continuous Integration
 ## Circle CI